Xilinx/VVAS/main/source/index.rst

 Infrastructure GStreamer Plug-ins
 ------------------------------------------------

-These GStreamer plugins are designed as generic infrastructure to assist users in directly integrating their kernels into the GStreamer framework without requiring an in-depth understanding of the framework itself.
+These are generic infrastructure GStreamer plug-ins being developed to help users to directly use these plug-ins to integrate their Kernels into GStreamer framework.
+User need not have in-depth understanding of the GStreamer framework.
 Refer to :ref:`VVAS Infrastructure Plug-ins <infra_plugins_label>` for more details about how to use these plug-ins.
+These plug-ins are part of “vvas-gst-plugins” folder in the VVAS sources tree.

 Acceleration S/W Libs
 -----------------------------------

-These optimized software libraries for acceleration have been developed to manage the state machine of acceleration kernels/IPs and provide an interface for integration with VVAS generic infrastructure plugins.
-They can serve as a reference for developing new acceleration software libraries based on the VVAS framework.
-Information on VVAS acceleration software libraries and their integration with infrastructure plugins is elaborated upon in the following details. :ref:`VVAS Infrastructure Plug-ins and Acceleration s/w Libraries <infra_plugins_label>` section.
+These are optimized Acceleration s/w libs developed to manage the state machine of the acceleration Kernels/IPs and expose the interface so that these Acceleration s/w libs can be hooked into VVAS Generic Infrastructure Plug-ins.
+These can be used as reference to develop a new Acceleration s/w lib based on VVAS framework.
+Details about the vvas acceleration s/w libs and how can these be used with infrastructure plugins are explained in :ref:`VVAS Infrastructure Plug-ins and Acceleration s/w Libraries <infra_plugins_label>` section.

 Acceleration H/W (Kernels/IPs)
 ------------------------------------------------